tahir-hassan/PSLocationHistory/README.md

 You have to run some commands, which you can put in your profile, that will enable the history features of this module.

 First, import the module.
-This step may not be necessary as PowerShell increasing has `$PSModuleAutoLoadingPreference` set to `$true`:
+(This step may not be necessary as PowerShell now has `$PSModuleAutoLoadingPreference` set to `$true` by default)

 ```powershell
 Import-Module PSLocationHistory